yandex-cloud/docs/en/_tutorials/dataplatform/mssql-data-migration.md

    To delete the infrastructure created with {{ TF }}:

    1. In the terminal window, change to the directory containing the infrastructure plan.
-   1. Delete the `sqlserver-data-migration.tf` configuration file.
+   1. Delete the `to-mms-logical-repl-and-snapshot.tf` configuration file.
    1. Make sure the {{ TF }} configuration files are correct using the command:

       ```bash